-Families and friends often retreat to pubs to celebrate or mourn together, after weddings and funerals.
+Communities retreat to pubs to celebrate — or mourn — together.

-Now read on, intrepid Vagabond, to learn the rules for visiting Irish pubs...
+Read on, intrepid Vagabond, to learn how make the most out of Irish pubs...

 Have you heard the phrase 'buying rounds' but are unsure how it works?